-Before I even came to England I had said I wanted to travel around the country more, experience different towns, cities and villages.
+Before I moved to England I had said I wanted to travel around the country more.
+Experience different towns, cities and villages.
 I was lucky enough to get tickets in time, for the coach trip from Portsmouth to Bath with the university.
 Bath was a place I seen loads on Instagram; and really wanted to visit.

-First up, we had to leave Portsmouth at around 8.15am as the journey to Bath takes about 2 hours, that was fun having to wake up at 7am to get ready, considering I went out to the club with a few of my flatmates the night before, but I was responsible and left the club early as I knew I would be travelling in a few hours time, haha.
+First up, we had to leave Portsmouth at around 8.15am as the journey to Bath takes about 2 hours.
+That was fun having to wake up at 7am to get ready, considering I went out the night before.
+However, I was responsible and left the club early as I knew I would be travelling in a few hours.
 We arrived in Bath at about 11am, and that was when the exploring began.

-After about 10 minutes of going down the wrong streets; with the help of Google Maps, we actually made it to the Roman Baths woohoo!
-At first I was a bit hesitant, but when in Bath you got to visit the great roman baths so we spent a good amount of time in the museum learning all about the Roman baths and hot springs, it was so worth it.
-Below I will show you some of the photos I took while exploring the baths.
+After about 10 minutes of going down the wrong streets; with the help of Google Maps, we actually made it to the Roman Baths.
+At first I was a bit hesitant, but when in Bath you got to visit the great roman baths so we spent a good amount of time there.
+In the museum learning all about the Roman baths and hot springs, it was so worth it.

 The Roman Baths

 These images show you the bath, from different angles; I don’t think they do the bath any justice, being there in person it is truly stunning.
-When you first enter the Roman Baths you walk out on a terrace which is lined with stone statues of Roman Emperors with a view of the bath below; and a stunning view of the Abbey behind the terrace.
-I wanted to take a dip, act as the Romans did back in the day – but it was 3 degrees so I figured I best not; maybe next time.
+When you first enter the Roman Baths, you walk out on a terrace which is lined with stone statues of Roman Emperors.
+With a view of the bath below; and a stunning view of the Abbey behind the terrace.
+I wanted to take a dip, act as the Romans did back in the day.
+It was 3 degrees so I figured I best not; maybe next time.

-The image above shows you the hot spring that is a naturally warm pool of water which is about 46 Degrees Celsius – this hot spring was one of the reasons why the Romans settled in the town of Bath.
+The image above shows the hot spring that is a naturally warm pool of water which is about 46 Degrees Celsius.
+This hot spring was one of the reasons why the Romans settled in the town of Bath.

 In the Roman Baths, there is so much more to see than what I am showing you; such as artefacts from the Roman era, original flooring, original entrances that they would have used, gravestones, coins that were found in Bath and so much more to help you learn more about the Roman life – it is completely worth the visit.

-I paid £13.75 with my Student ID (university card) an adult ticket is £15 they offer family tickets as well, along with audio guides in different languages, even if you speak English it is worth picking one up in English as the guides tell you more about the artefacts around the museum.
+I paid £13.75 with my Student ID (university card) an adult ticket is £15 they offer family tickets as well.
+There are audio guides in different languages.
+But even if you speak English it is worth picking one up in English; as the guides tell you more about the artefacts around the museum.

 The Green Rocket